 - Certain seats are reserved for patrons of the Lamberhurst Music Festival.
 These are clearly marked with a reserved notice and should only be occupied by LMF patrons.
 If these seats are not taken by the start of the performance, they can only be re-allocated by the Festival Director.

 - For concerts at the St Mary’s church, late arrivals must wait in the porch until a suitable break in the concert occurs, when the Festival Director or stewards will seat them.

-- Children 16 and under are free but must be under the supervision of an adult at all times.
+- Children 16 and under are free but must be accompanied and under the supervision of a fee-paying parent or guardian at all times.
+Each fee-paying parent or guardian can bring up to two free children.
 LMF will require supervisors to remove children if, in LMF’s sole opinion, the children are causing a disturbance to other ticket holders.
 It is the responsibility of the supervisors of a child to determine whether a concert is suitable for that child to attend.

 - Proof of ticket purchase should be brought to the concert and shown to stewards on the door.
 Lost tickets can be re-sent prior to the concert, but lost tickets notified on the door will only be allowed entry at the discretion of the Festival Director.